The best views over Dubrovnik and where to catch them (largely) for free

 There are amazing panoramic views of the Old Harbour from Ploče Gate

-#5 – Ploče and the roads above the Old Town
+#6 – Ploče and the roads above the Old Town

-Whether you walk along Jadranska Cesta [Google Maps location], Peter Krešimir Street or any other of the many streets in Ploče, the suburb above the Old Town, there are countless spots from where to catch views over the Old Town.
+Whether you walk along Jadranska Cesta [Google Maps location], Peter Krešimir Street or any other of the many streets in Ploče, the suburb above the Old Town, there are countless spots to catch views over the Old Town.
 Just watch the traffic and don’t block the narrow walkways.

 Dubrovnik old town from Ploce